Pomax/are-we-flying/docs/index.md

   extracting values took 0ms
 ```

-Turns out decoding 25MB tiff files takes a bit, and we do that _every time we ask for a coordinate_ so how about... we don't?
+Turns out decoding 25MB tiff files takes a bit, and we do that _every time we ask for a coordinate_... so how about... we don't?
 Let's add a tile cache to our `alos-interface.js` so that we only load a tile once, cutting out the file loading and tiff decoding after the first time we need to load a specific tile:

 ```javascript
 ...